Dennmak/Dennmak.github.io/_posts/2025-04-02-setting-up-a-guest-wireless-network.md

 ## The Awesome Router

 Double click your router on the canvas and you'll see a menu pop up.
 Click config and you should see the **global settings** menu pop up with a menu stating **Display Name**.
-Overall, this helps with organization and is optional but in my case I renamed it as **The Awesome Router**.
+Overall, this helps with organization and is optional but in my case I decided to rename it as **The Awesome Router**.

 ![Screenshot 6](/assets/img/Screenshot 6 - Guest Network.png)